OpenSUTD/networks_lab2/README.md

 In a similar vein, you can return text that can be parsed as HTML, or even binary files for multimedia like images and videos.

 [JSON (Javascript Object Notation)](https://en.wikipedia.org/wiki/JSON) is essentially the most common format that most REST APIs accept and return data.
-When you return a dictionary in the route function, FastAPI will try its best to convert it to a JSON string.
+When you return a Python dictionary in the route function, FastAPI will try its best to convert it to a JSON string.

 Let's try to return data that is JSON-compliant: